 American consumers seek a safe, diverse, and abundant food supply that is simultaneously affordable and available throughout the year.
 To help meet these consumer demands, the United States imports about 15 percent of its overall food supply.

-The strategy (available to download) is guided by four goals:
+The strategy9 (available to download) is guided by four goals:

-The USDA issued handbook The Commercial Storage of Fruits, Vegetables, and Florist and Nursey Stocks aims to maintain the safety and quality of food products as they’re handled, transported and stored.
+The USDA issued handbook The Commercial Storage of Fruits, Vegetables, and Florist and Nursey Stocks3 aims to maintain the safety and quality of food products as they’re handled, transported and stored.

-This includes the cold chain, which as The Global Cold Chain Alliance says:
+This includes the cold chain, which as The Global Cold Chain Alliance10 says:

 ‘The cold chain refers to the management of the temperature of perishable products in order to maintain quality and safety from the point of slaughter or harvest through the distribution chain to the final consumer.